-This document is not policy or practice, rather it is a statement to set out Moss Hall Junior school's broad principles and values with regard to behaviour that is both expected and promoted within the school.
+This document is not policy or practice, rather it is a statement to set out Moss Hall School Federation's broad principles and values with regard to behaviour that is both expected and promoted within the school.

-Actual, practical applications of these principles are the responsibility of the executive headteacher, who will view each case in light of these principles and any relevant policies.
+Actual, practical applications of these principles are the responsibility of the executive head teacher, who will view each case in light of these principles and any relevant policies.

-The governing board is aware and approves of this statement, believing it accurately reflects the school's ethos and that effective learning and development relies on good standards of behaviour.
+The governing board is aware and approves of this statement, believing it accurately reflects the ethos and culture across the federation and that effective learning and development relies on good standards of behaviour.

-This is why, at Moss Hall Junior school, we seek to uphold high standards of behaviour that are guided by the principles within this statement.
+This is why we seek to uphold high standards of behaviour that are guided by the principles within this statement.